digipres/publications/ipres/ipres-2019/papers/recovering-90s-data-tapes.md

   project.
 The paper also presents some first results of sites from 1gg5 that have already been reconstructed from these tapes.
 creators:
-- van der Knijff, Johan
+- Johan van der Knijff
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1079683/download
 grand_parent: iPRES